 The institutions are committed to training the next generation of researchers through programmes that support women in science, create opportunities for masters, doctoral and post-doctoral candidates and provide mentorship.
 By supporting the training of scientists within the continent, DELTAS Africa is seeking to stem the ‘brain drain’ of the best African scientists and promote Africa-led development of world class research leaders to solve the continent’s most pressing health needs.
 The scheme will run for five years, but fits into a longer-term strategy with a 20-year time horizon.

-The Learning Research Programme (LRP), led by the Capacity Research Unit, will work alongside DELTAS Africa consortia to produce research-based learning about how to train and develop world-class researchers, foster their careers and collaborations and promote research uptake.
+The Learning Research Programme (LRP), led by the Centre for Capacity Research, will work alongside DELTAS Africa consortia to produce research-based learning about how to train and develop world-class researchers, foster their careers and collaborations and promote research uptake.

 A team of LRP researchers will employ a mixed methods approach to prospectively investigate the collective experience of DELTAS scientific staff as they implement their respective research programs, looking for common barriers and enablers to equitable research careers, research uptake and effective consortia management.
 The LRP team will also systematically review the range and quality of professional development opportunities available to African-based researchers.